Eisenhower Matrix for Project Tasks

 PLAN THIS WEEK

-• Develop the project's strategic plan for the next phase
+• Develop strategic plan for next project phase

 • Conduct user research for upcoming features